db47h/ragel/README.md

 %%write data nofinal;

-// CFSM implements ragel.FSM.
+// FSM implements ragel.FSM.
 This is the stub interface between the ragel
 // generated code for a given machine and ragel.Scanner.
-//
-// Create a new scanner by calling scanner.New(..., fsm{}).
-//
-// Unless you have a very good reason, this code should be used as-is
 //
 type FSM struct {}